Octagón Jr.

-Golden Magic (born July 18, 1990) is a Mexican luchador enmascarado, or masked professional wrestler.
-He is signed to WWE and Lucha Libre AAA Worldwide (AAA) as the third wrestler to use the ring name Octagón Jr. He is a former AAA World Trios Champion and AAA Latin American Champion.
+Octagón Jr (born July 18, 1990) is a Mexican professional wrestler.
+He is signed to WWE and Lucha Libre AAA Worldwide (AAA).
+He is a former AAA World Trios Champion and AAA Latin American Champion.

-From 2011 through 2016 he was a regular for Consejo Mundial de Lucha Libre (CMLL), International Wrestling Revolution Group (IWRG).
-While appearing there he won the IWRG Intercontinental Welterweight Championship twice and the IWRG Junior de Juniors Championship as well as coming away victorious at several of their annual El Castillo del Terror ("The Tower of Terror") events.
+From 2011 through 2016 he was a regular for promotions Consejo Mundial de Lucha Libre (CMLL) and International Wrestling Revolution Group (IWRG).
+In the latter, he won the IWRG Intercontinental Welterweight Championship twice and the IWRG Junior de Juniors Championship as well as coming away victorious at several of their annual El Castillo del Terror ("The Tower of Terror") events.
 In Lucha Libre Elite (LLE) he portrayed a tecnico (heroic) character.

-Golden Magic's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Initially worked as Brazo Metálico ("Metal Arm"), a storyline member of the Alvarado wrestling family, more specifically a son of Brazo de Plata.
-Golden Magic is the son of professional wrestler Mr. Magia and at one pointed wrestled as "Magia Jr."
+He is the son of professional wrestler Mr. Magia and at one pointed wrestled as Magia Jr., and later, as Golden Magic.